dummifiedme/TheNotebook/NotesVault/1 Projects/UPSC/Prelims/Prelims Facts/Words.md

 ---
-source:
 date: 2020-12-14 02:12

+---

 card-deck: Facts and Vocab::Words
 file-tags: Vocabulary::English Vocabulary::Study
----

 # Words
 ---
 >🖐 A list of new words.
 Goes into ANKI.

 ### Ultra Vires
 Meaning:
-- acting or done beyond one's legal power or authority. ^b47b7d
+- acting or done beyond one's legal power or authority.
 - "at one point they argue that the legislation is ultras vires"

 ### Anathema